MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 [IMAGE]

-**Step 4**: Navigate to the Docker extension and confirm it's connected to Azure
+**Step 4**: Navigate to the Docker extension and confirm it's connected to Azure.

 [IMAGE]